 You can see in the chart below that the cost differs depending on which record you need and whether or not it needs to be certified.
 Take a look!

 There are several reasons why you might need to produce a driving record, but the most common for Canadians are:

-- Defending yourself in court from an accident involving you.
+- Defending yourself in court from a distracted driving charge (or a similar incident).